muratk5n/thirdwave/en/README.md

 ---

 Why flip the class around centrally recorded / chosen lectures?
-Bcz that way students wont have to contend with some average jagoo waving his/her arms around, failing to educate (aka the teacher).
+Bcz that way students wont have to contend with some average jagoff waving his arms around (aka the teacher), failing to educate.

 ---